Region Area

 Robert Brodrick

-Robert advises on tax, trust and estate planning for wealthy individuals, their advisers and trustees.
-He acts for a wide range of clients including non-domiciliaries, international families with assets in multiple jurisdictions as well as UK based families and the owners of landed estates and business people.
-Robert’s practice is divided into three main geographic areas of clients: Middle East; US/UK and UK domestic (which also includes UK resident non-doms).
-He is a Trustee of a number of UK trusts including several that hold heritage assets, and he also acts as Executor.
-He is known for his sensitive handling of difficult family situations.
-Robert advises on contentious trust and probate work, and has recently been involved in applications to vary and rectify trusts both in the UK and offshore.
-Robert has developed a reputation for advising a number of high profile US families based in the UK (alongside their existing US advisers) and he is also experienced at advising Middle Eastern families on the creation and reorganization of trusts, including Sharia compliant structures.
-He is also known for his sensitive handling of complicated family situations.
+Robert is Chair of the Payne Hicks Beach Management Board and a Partner in the firm’s Private Client department.
+With over 25 years’ experience, Robert provides specialist tax, trust and estate planning advice for wealthy individuals, their advisers and trustees.
+His clients include non-domiciliaries, UK-based families, international families with assets in multiple jurisdictions, landed estate owners and business people.
+He focuses on three main geographic areas: Middle East, US/UK and UK domestic (including UK resident non-doms).
+Robert has been appointed as a Trustee of a number of UK trusts including several that hold heritage assets, and he also acts as Executor and is a Court appointed Administrator of a large contentious estate.
+He also acts as Protector in relation to offshore trusts.
+He advises on contentious trust and probate work, and has recently been involved in applications to vary and rectify trusts both in the UK and offshore.
+Robert has developed a reputation for advising a number of high-profile US families based in the UK (alongside their existing US advisers) and is very experienced at advising Middle Eastern families on the creation and reorganisation of trusts, including Sharia compliant structures.
+He is known for his sensitive handling of complicated family situations.
+Robert is a member of the Society of Trust and Estate Practitioners.
+He is a prolific legal commentator, speaking at conferences and seminars in a number of locations worldwide, including London, New York, Geneva, the Bahamas, Bahrain, Dubai, Bermuda and the Cayman Islands.
+Robert has received numerous industry awards throughout his career.
+He is regarded as ‘outstanding in his field’ and classed as ‘one of the world’s elite private client lawyers providing expertise to ultra-high net worth clients’.

 Rosamond McDowell